Home » Las Vegas Sportsbooks And Hotels 2023 » Mandalay Bay Sportsbook Review

 This type of betting has become a hot ticket at the Mandalay Bay sportsbook online and other Las Vegas venues, including the Bellagio, Westgate, South Point and Station casinos.

 There are nine MGM properties on the Las Vegas Strip, including Mandalay Bay.
-They all offer the same free rewards card — Mlife.
+They all offer the same free rewards card — MGM Rewards (what a creative name, huh?).

-The starting tier, which is Sapphire (blue card), has limited benefits, but the rewards change at the next level called Pearl.
+The starting tier is Sapphire (blue card) and has limited benefits, but the rewards change at the next level called Pearl.
 These members are awarded discounts, dedicated line options at restaurants and buffets, and complimentary parking.

-Members can continue the climb up the Mlife ladder into Gold, Platinum and the Noir level (black card).
+Members can continue the climb up the MG Rewards ladder into Gold, Platinum and the Noir level (black card).
 The higher the level, the more privileges on meals, room rates, and complimentary gifts.

 Tier credits are accumulated from October 1 to September 30.
 If you advance to a higher tier at any time, you’ll enjoy those benefits for at least one full year.